esirioneyibo/flutter_study_app/README.md

 	- day28
 	- day29
 	- day30
-- chat
+- :rocket: chat
 	- chat list : users disucss flutter technology's list
 	- add new post: user can create a new post
 	- post detail: post content with comment list
 	- like post: if you like it ,you can click the like button
-- tools
+- :rocket: tools
 	- study tools: tools for study
 	- life tools: tools for life
 	- media tools: tools for media
 	- programmer tool: tools for developing
-- drawer
+- :rocket: drawer
 	- account : register and login
 	- theme: we can change our app theme
 	- device info: info about our device